floherent/wasm-service/docs/DEVELOPER.md

 - `your-service.js`
 - and some other files (e.g. checksums, etc.)

-> Please write down the `versionId` of the WASM that you downloaded as you will
+> Please write down the `versionId` of the WASM that you downloaded since you will
 > be needing it as a unique identifier to execute the WASM.
 > You may choose to use the [wasm file](../examples/ExpectedCreditLossesModel.zip)
 > (and its versionId: `e57f48e7-fe8c-4202-b8bc-5d366cf1eee9`) provided in this